 How Do You Stop Vignetting?

 While subtle vignetting can make your photographs pop, a vignette might not suit all photographs.
-To make them pleasing to the eye, you can remove or altogether avoid it.
+To make them pleasing to the eye, you can remove or altogether avoid them.

 Remove Optical Vignette